 • Amanouz Cafe–Moroccan cuisine, cheap and filling

-• India House — more expensive
+• India House — more expensive but very tasty

 • Local Burger, award-winning organic burgers and delicious fries